cgenomicslab/FORK/README.md

 ### High-resolution profile

-Split the Glycolytic gene tree into subclade groups (paralogs A/B/C…) and profile each separately:
+Build gene trees for several neuronal/signalling Pfams at once, split each into subclade (paralog) groups, and profile every subclade separately across the panel:

 ![high-res profile heatmap](figures/high_res_heatmap.png)

-Columns are `Pfam·Subclade` pairs; the color stripe groups subclades by parent Pfam.
+Columns are `Pfam·Subclade` pairs (e.g. `PF02931-A` = Neur_chan_LBD subclade A, `PF00957-A/B` = Synaptobrevin subclades); the colour stripe groups subclades by parent Pfam.
 Export as CSV or PNG.

 You can also **combine the DB Pfams with an uploaded FASTA** (headers `{taxid}.{accession}`) — it is built into its own gene tree and joins the same profile.
 In the node list, **click a row to add its node path** instead of typing it; in the ETE4 tree preview, **right-click a branch → "Use branch for profiling"** to send it straight to the Node-path list.
 Any built gene tree can be **downloaded as a plain Newick file**.